Self-Publishing Is Booming—Here Are 30 Authors Who Made It Work Their Way

 Simon Critchley

 Simon Critchley, renowned British philosopher and public thinker, explored new publishing models with his work Memory Theatre, released through Fitzcarraldo Editions—a press known for its hybrid approach.
-This model allowed Critchley to retain a level of creative independence while reaching a niche but highly engaged readership.
+This model enabled Critchley to maintain a level of creative independence while reaching a niche yet highly engaged readership.
 By choosing a nontraditional pathway, he demonstrated how hybrid and indie-style publishing can be particularly powerful for intellectual or experimental works that may not fit neatly within the mainstream publishing market.
 His example underscores that self-publishing and hybrid models are not limited to commercial fiction; they also provide vital avenues for philosophical, academic, and avant-garde voices to connect with their audiences on their own terms.

 Zadie Smith

 Zadie Smith, acclaimed British novelist of White Teeth, On Beauty, and Swing Time, has long been celebrated for her vibrant portrayals of multicultural London and her incisive explorations of identity.
 While rooted in traditional publishing, Smith has also experimented with more independent models, self-releasing essays, lectures, and short works directly to readers through digital platforms.
 By stepping outside conventional publishing channels, she highlighted the flexibility authors now have to share ideas without delay or editorial gatekeeping.
-Smith’s willingness to bypass traditional timelines and deliver work directly to her audience illustrates how even globally recognized literary figures are embracing the self-publishing ethos—valuing immediacy, autonomy, and a more direct dialogue with readers.
+Smith’s willingness to bypass traditional timelines and deliver work directly to her audience illustrates how even globally recognized literary figures are embracing the self-publishing ethos, valuing immediacy, autonomy, and a more direct dialogue with readers.

 The Future of Publishing Is in Your Hands